Dams168/backend-project/Number-Guessing-Game/README.md

 ## Upcoming Feature

-1. Play multiple rounds of the game
+1. Play multiple rounds of the game (DONE)
 2. Add a timer
 3. hint system